RyanLatimer/RyanLatimer/README.md

 ### **Science Fair Autonomous Robot**
 Creating a Raspberry Pi Pico autonomous robot that uses Ultrasound sensors to navigate a randomized course.

+### **FRC7790.com Development**
+I am currently the lead developer of my FIRST Robotics teams website, the source code for which is open source.
 ---

 ## 📚 What I’m Learning